dd86k/dfile/readme.md

 Provide a fast cross-platform alternative to file.

 # Additional information
-dfile will provide extra information for:
+dfile (~master) will provide extra information for:
 - Exectuable files
   - MZ
   - NE